 If the worst has happened, knowing overdose treatment options is essential.
 It is most helpful to understand what a person is overdosing from, but there are general steps you can take.

 The most important thing to do is call 999, as medical professionals are the best at helping someone in this situation.
-They can talk you through what to do, give the person CPR, and ensure they are in recovery.
+They can talk you through what to do, give the person CPR, and ensure they have the best chance at recovery.
 If you are particularly worried about someone, you could take a First Aid course to ensure you are prepared.

 While you wait, it’s essential to keep them awake and not make them vomit or drink anything.
 Just check their breathing and pulse and keep an eye on their condition.